-According to the Department of Environmental Conservation’s (DEC’s) HAB Information Page, take the following precautions when recreating in natural water bodies.
+Please visit the Department of Environmental Conservation’s (DEC’s) HAB Information Page, to learn how to protect yourself and your loved ones from HABs.
 Be extra cautious with young children and family pets; they can be especially susceptible to HAB toxins.

 HABs on Owasco Lake: A Weekly Update

 To assist our watershed inspector’s efforts, the all-volunteer Owasco Watershed Lake Association provides trained observers and a coordinator to run the DEC’s HAB Shoreline Surveillance Program for Owasco Lake.
 The program runs from July through early October, when blooms are most likely to occur.
 The DEC began this work in 2016 with the goal of increasing public awareness about HABs.
 Our volunteers walk shoreline all around the lake every Monday between the hours of 10am and 2pm, looking for evidence of HABs.
 If they see a suspicious bloom, they photograph the bloom and take a sample.
 Volunteers transport samples to the lab at the Upstate Freshwater Institute (UFI) in Syracuse.

 Results confirming a bloom generally are available within 24 hours.
 Toxicity levels, if present, take several days to confirm.
 UFI submits test results to the DEC in Albany.
 The DEC then sends the data to regional/local agencies weekly for public dissemination.